Lacrymology/states/doc/intro.rst

 requires to have a fully working application.
 Human intervention is avoided at all costs.
 This allow to only backup the data that is produced by the application, for
-example: In PostgreSQL, it's the dump of all databases.
+example: In :doc:`/postgresql/doc/index`, it's the dump of all databases.
 As the configuration files are managed by the states and pillars, they don't need to be backup.
 Nor the binaries, as they're available through the package manager.
 So, well documented states and pillars can document what the infrastructure is and how global pieces are plugged together.
 Thus eliminate most of the documents requirements and make it very easy to plan a disaster recovery plan.